Obituary of Raquel Gonzales

 Memorial Visitation will begin at 5:00 p.m. on Thursday, May 17, 2018 with a Scripture Service at 7:00 p.m. at Mission Funeral Home - East Side, Austin, Texas.

 Services for Raquel will conclude at the closing of Visitation.
-Inurnment at Assumption Cemetery will be scheduled at a later date.
+Inurnment at Assumption Cemetery will be held at 10:00 a.m. on Thursday, June 21, 2018 at Assumption Cemetery.
 Raquel will be laid to rest with her mother.